Chicago, April 24, 2012

-Jen McNeil Dhadwal, AICP, from URS Corp., and Heather Tabbert, AICP, from RTA will discuss their recent experiences helping neighboring communities and multiple jurisdictions create plans and development strategies that are coordinated but reflect the unique needs and character of each participant.
+In this program, Jen McNeil Dhadwal, AICP, from URS Corp., and Heather Tabbert, AICP, from RTA discussed their recent experiences helping neighboring communities and multiple jurisdictions create plans and development strategies that are coordinated but reflect the unique needs and character of each participant.

 About the Speakers